hurricanemark/StockPriceChecker/README.md

 One should look at *package.json* for top down information.

-Backend: The *server.js* drives the backend service logics in */routes/api.js* The remaining code in */tests/* is dedicated to testing.
+Backend: The *server.js* drives the backend service logics in */routes/api.js* MongoDB is implemented as the event driven database.
+You must set your own MongoDB connection string in *dotenv* to enable data storage logic.
+The remaining code in */tests/* is dedicated to testing.
+Set identifier NODE_ENV in *dotenv* to *test*.

 Frontend: The front-end code is in */views/index.html*  and */public/script.js*